 Training supervisors are acknowledged as people who are dedicated to their profession and area of expertise, and to the teaching, training, and mentoring postdoctoral residents.
 They serve to provide residents with models of professional behavior: teaching, consulting, providing leadership, modeling expertise with individual and group therapies, and modeling participation in professional organizations and associations.

 Supervisors participate actively in the program’s planning, its implementation and its evaluation in a variety of ways.
 They serve as interfaces between site directors and residents in regard to implementing standards to insure quality of patient care, program competencies, and performance evaluations.
-Supervisors oversee the residents’ day-to-day clinical work and help the residents to develop core competencies that have been addressed in their self-evaluations, the Individual Training Contracts and the Competencies Quarterly Progress Reports.
+Supervisors oversee the residents’ day-to-day clinical work and help the residents to develop core competencies that have been addressed in their self-evaluations, the Individual Training Contracts and the Competencies Evaluations.

 Training supervisors help residents identify changing training needs over the course of the year.
 Supervisory staff is committed to providing residents with experiences that address the goals, objectives, and competencies of the program.
 Supervisors contribute to program evaluation and make suggestions for improving the program or meeting residents’ needs for professional development, expectations, and competencies.
 They also provide feedback to the site directors, the consortium director, and the regional director.

 The NBC expects high professional and ethical conduct from staff, and any deviation from this norm makes supervisors subject to elimination from the supervisory staff.
 Should a problem arise with a supervisor, the consortium and site directors will meet with the supervisor to discuss appropriate remedial measures.
 Feedback regarding supervisors from residents is also taken into account: residents evaluate supervisor’s competencies twice a year, and this information is reviewed by the site directors.
 Residents’ evaluations of seminar presenters are also examined, for conduct and quality control.